4.8 Initial Child Protection Conferences

 Any exclusion period should be for the minimum duration necessary and the decision to exclude must be clearly recorded in the conference minutes.

-If, in planning a conference, it becomes clear to the Conference Chair that there may be conflict of interests between the children and parents, the conference should be planned so that the welfare of the child can remain paramount.
+If, in planning a conference, it becomes clear to the Independent Chair that there may be conflict of interests between the children and parents, the conference should be planned so that the welfare of the child can remain paramount.

 This may mean arranging for the child and parents to participate in separate parts of the conference and make separate waiting arrangements.

 It may also become clear in the course of a conference, that its effectiveness will be seriously impaired by the presence of the parent/s.
-In these circumstances, the Conference Chair may ask them to leave.
+In these circumstances, the Independent Chair may ask them to leave.

-Where a parent is on bail, or subject to an active police investigation, it is the responsibility of the Conference Chair to ensure that the Police can fully present their information and views and also that the parents participate as fully as circumstances allow.
+Where a parent is on bail, or subject to an active police investigation, it is the responsibility of the Independent Chair to ensure that the Police can fully present their information and views and also that the parents participate as fully as circumstances allow.

 8.2 Criteria for Attendance of Child at Conference